AdamBrodzinski/react-ive-meteor/readme.md

 Building a backend for React can be difficult.
 Meteor makes this data fetching and syncing process easy.
 No more complicated fragile Flux code!
 If a user's mobile app marks a chat message as read, the desktop app will update instantly!
 Meteor also provides latency compensation for a really snappy UI.

 The data fetching layer of this app is based on the Flux and Relay ideas by allowing components ask for the data shape they need.
-Meteor and Flux/Relay overlap quite a bit so this example fills in the gaps without too much complexity.
+Meteor and Flux/Relay overlap quite a bit so this example aims to fill in the gaps without too much complexity.

 The Meteor Development Group is working on making a deeper and more seamless integration with Meteor and React.
 Checkout the progress [Here][1].
 Once this work is finished and released, this repo will be updated to use the official packages instead.